Finance Act 2017

 Groups Affected

-- Public Sector: The bill impacts how workers' services provided through intermediaries to public sector entities are taxed.
+- Public Sector: Changes to rules regarding workers' services provided through intermediaries will affect the public sector.

 Powered by nyModel